codekunoichi/codekunoichi/README.md

 graphs from first principles:
 👉 (Neo4J GraphAcademy Profile)[https://graphacademy.neo4j.com/u/7d1a842c-d173-413f-8c42-ea63792f10d0/]

-I’m having so much fun connecting dots — literally — and it feels like a whole new way to think about revenue cycle intelligence.
+I'm having so much fun connecting dots - literally - and it feels like a whole new way to think about revenue cycle intelligence.

 ---

 ## 🛠️ Tech & Tools